-You will be notified via email when an article arrives at BC.
-To obtain the article, click on the link provided in the email and log into your ILL account.
+You will be notified via email when an article or book chapter has been scanned and is available.
+To obtain the article or chapter, click on the link provided in the email and log into your ILL account.
 Once in your account, select Electronic Articles Received.

 Users are responsible for all costs associated with lost or damaged materials.
 Charges for lost items are assessed by the lending library.